bzcheeseman/Dali/docs/CharacterModel.md

 #### Training

-Now that we've built up this computation graph we should assign errors in the outputs we can about, and backpropagate it:
+Now that we've computed the cost we need to tell the computation graph to backpropagate it to the parameters:

 ```cpp
 graph::backward();